merenlab/anvio/anvio/docs/programs/anvi-compute-genome-similarity.md

 ### Other Parameters

-Once calculated, the similarity matrix is used to create dendrograms via hierarchical clustering, which are stored in the output directory (and in the %(pan-db), if provided).
+Once calculated, the similarity matrix is used to create dendrograms via hierarchical clustering, which are stored in the output directory (and in the %(pan-db)s, if provided).
 You can choose to change the distance metric or linkage algorithm used for this clustering.

 If you're getting a lot of debug/output messages, you can turn them off with `--just-do-it` or